 - Sit in the shade and drink plenty of water when you are exposed to the summer heat on the boat.

 Pregnancy does not mean not indulging in adventurous activities at all.
-You can go boating, but you will have to extremely careful.
+You can go boating as long as you are extremely careful.
 But if you have some pregnancy-related complications like preterm labour, then it is recommended that you postpone your boating trip until your baby is born.
-Boating during the first trimester of pregnancy can make you feel nauseated due to morning sickness.
+Boating during the first trimester of pregnancy can make you feel nauseous due to morning sickness.
 The other precarious phase in pregnancy is the third trimester when there are chances of getting motion sickness and morning sickness back.
 So, boating is best avoided in the first and third trimester of pregnancy.

 A relaxing afternoon in a boat can just be the innermost desire of a pregnant lady.
 If you like to be on the water, then you must be aware of its dangers too.
 Going on a speedboat while pregnant is undoubtedly risky, and best avoided.
-Go for a normal boat and don’t exhaust yourself.
+Instead, opt for a regular boat and don’t exhaust yourself.

 Also Read: Bus Travel while Pregnant